| |

 It’s a testament to his background and experiences that he’s able to find the boundaries and push on them to move into new territory.

 The baked goods at Berlu Bakery are truly unlike anything else that’s offered in Portland (or anywhere else on the west coast that we know of).
-Specifically – and we should clarify this – anything that’s offered gluten free and safe for Celiacs.
+Specifically – and we should clarify this – anything that’s offered is gluten free and safe for Celiacs.

 Our first time here, we got a “one of everything,” which is where we fell in love with their Bánh Khoai Mì Nướng (a cassava cake with a really interesting texture) and the fruit/5 spice cake (the fruit rotates seasonally, and the cake is sweet and spicy, but in a baking spices way, not a spicy peppers way).